ydhongHIT/DDRNet/README.md

-# DDRNet
-real-time semantic segmentation of road scenes
+# The official implementation of "Deep Dual-resolution Networks for Real-time and Accurate Semantic Segmentation of Road Scenes"